doctest/doctest/scripts/random_dev_notes.md

-fix discoverability of subcases - wtf??? don't remember what I meant with this...
+fix discoverability of subcases
+    look at the subcase filtering and the filter_3 example - the test case is re-entered when in fact it shouldn't have convoluted to solve - not really important

 https://github.com/catchorg/Catch2/commit/de36b2ada6e4593a9a32c4c86cd47d4bc002b148